The Last Watch on the Walls

 The event sparked a theological crisis among Christians, as pagans blamed the abandonment of traditional gods for Rome's humiliation.
 St. Augustine was prompted to write "The City of God" in response, arguing for the separation of earthly and heavenly kingdoms and helping to shape medieval Christian philosophy.

 Politically, the sack accelerated the Western Empire's decline.
 It demonstrated that Rome could no longer protect itself, much less its provinces.
-Over the next decades, various Germanic peoples would establish independent kingdoms in former Roman territories, leading eventually to the empire's final collapse in 476 CE.
+Over the next decades, various Germanic peoples established independent kingdoms in former Roman territories, leading to the empire's final collapse in 476 CE.

 Looking Ahead